ceramicstudio/idx-docs/docs/guides/storage/ceramic.md

 # Ceramic storage

-Learn how to use [Ceramic documents](../../learn/glossary.md#document) as [external storage](../../learn/glossary.md#external-datastore) for [records](../../learn/glossary.md#record).
+Learn how to use [Ceramic streams](../../learn/glossary.md#stream) as [external storage](../../learn/glossary.md#external-datastore) for [records](../../learn/glossary.md#record).

 !!! example ""
-This guide only describes how to use Ceramic documents as external storage for records.
+This guide only describes how to use Ceramic streams as external storage for records.
 If you want to directly store or read content in records then you do not need this guide.
 See [writing records](../../build/writing.md) or [reading records](../../build/reading.md).

 ## **Prerequisites**

 - [Install the IDX SDK](../../build/installation.md)
-- [Add definitions](../../build/aliases.md) that utilize [Ceramic documents](../../learn/glossary.md#document) for [external storage](../../learn/glossary.md#external-datastores) to the `aliases` object in your project's JavaScript file
+- [Add definitions](../../build/aliases.md) that utilize [Ceramic streams](../../learn/glossary.md#stream) for [external storage](../../learn/glossary.md#external-datastores) to the `aliases` object in your project's JavaScript file

 ## **Installation**